tldr-pages/tldr/pages/common/pssh.md

 > Parallel ssh program.

-- Run a common on host1 and host2 to print the date on each server inline:
+- Run a command on host1 and host2 to print the date on each server inline:

 `pssh -i -H "{{host1}} {{host2}}" date`